berberman/flakes/README.md

 This repo adopts automatic update mechanism, where packages sources are defined in [Config.hs](./Config.hs).
-The update script generates configuration file for [nvchecker](https://github.com/lilydjwg/nvchecker), and then calls it to find outoutdated packages, feeding them to [nix-prefetch](https://github.com/msteen/nix-prefetch), storing fetched SHA256 sums to [sums.json](./sums.json).
-Finally, it generates [sources.nix](./sources.nix), which is imported to the flake.
+The update script generates configuration file for [nvchecker](https://github.com/lilydjwg/nvchecker), and then consults it to find outdated packages, feeding them to [nix-prefetch](https://github.com/msteen/nix-prefetch) to recalculate SHA256 sums.
+The results will be dumped to [sums.json](./sums.json), and corresponding nix exprs will be written to [sources.nix](./sources.nix).

 #### packages available: